denama/RTC_apps_classifier/README.md

 ## Data
 As data it uses the server name specified in TLS Client Hello messages.
 The data is in the folder *Data_enriched/*.
 It tries many configurations of parameters and runs classification experiments for all of them.

-## Additional info
+## Paper
-The paper explaining the logic behind the classifier and the parameters is available here: https://dl.acm.org/doi/abs/10.1145/3466826.3466841
+The paper describing this classifier is "What's my App?: ML-based classification of RTC applications" and it's available here: https://dl.acm.org/doi/abs/10.1145/3466826.3466841

+#### BibTeX
+"""
+@article{markudova2021s,
+  title={What's my app? ml-based classification of rtc applications}, author={Markudova, Dena and Trevisan, Martino and Garza, Paolo and Meo, Michela and Munafo, Maurizio M and Carofiglio, Giovanna}, journal={ACM SIGMETRICS Performance Evaluation Review}, volume={48}, number={4}, pages={41--44}, year={2021}, publisher={ACM New York, NY, USA}
+}
+"""